-Increasing Access to Finance, Creating Jobs, and Supporting Inclusion
+Boosting Access to Finance and Supporting Inclusion

 Supporting Fragile and Conflict-Affected States

-The Middle East and North Africa is home to several fragile and conflict-affected states and IFC is stepping up its work in many of these countries, helping build a solid foundation for shared prosperity.
+The Middle East and North Africa is home to a number of fragile and conflict-affected states facing severe political and economic challenges.

 IFC's strategy in the region is to invest in several sectors, including:

 IFC, a member of the World Bank Group, is the largest global development institution focused exclusively on the private sector.
 Working with private enterprises in about 100 countries, we use our capital, expertise, and influence to help eliminate extreme poverty and boost shared prosperity.
 In FY14, we provided more than $22 billion in financing to improve lives in developing countries and tackle the most urgent challenges of development.
 For more information, visit www.ifc.org